 How OSHA Rules Relate to the Central Vacuum

 - Facilities now need to constantly clean their facility to limit exposure to the dust.
 They are putting systems in place to capture the dust before it leaves the equipment from which it is generated.
-These systems, however, are not 100% air tight and material still will get out.
-Machines also break or have “blow-outs” which can lead to thousands of pounds of material that is all a sudden needs to be dealt with.
+These systems, however, are not 100% airtight and material still will get out.
+Machines also break or have “blow-outs” which can lead to thousands of pounds of material that are all a sudden need to be dealt with.

 - Previous methods of cleaning facilities included brooms and shovels as well as compressed air “blow downs”.
 Both methods can kick the material into a cloud, therefore, making the silica dust airborne thus creating an exposure issue.

 - Facilities have basically two ways to handle the dust, vacuums or water.
 Both have their pros and cons, but vacuum usually wins out in most facilities due to expensive cleaning systems needed to clean dirty water on plant grounds.

 Industries Affected by New OSHA Silica Dust Rules

 - Concrete products

 - Refractory products

 - Cut stone and stone products